The Course Notes provide detailed information and background for the Adventure Consultants Backcountry Skiing Courses.

-Adventure Consultants will provide food awhile the course is running which is from 8.30am on Day 1 until 5.00pm on Day 5 (Day 7 on the 7 day course).
+Adventure Consultants will provide food awhile the course is running which is from 9.00am on Day 1 until 5.00pm on Day 6.
 All food outside this time will be at your expense.

 Wanaka has a range of accommodation from backpackers, youth hostels, motels, and hotels to luxury lodges.
 We are happy to assist with your accommodation arrangements.

-Adventure Consultants will provide your accommodation while the course is running which is from 8.30am on Day 1 until 5.00pm on the last day of your trip.
-When in the mountains you will stay in mountain huts with shared bunkrooms and basic facilities.
-There are no single rooms available and unlike European huts you need to provide your own sleeping bag.
-Some mountain nights may be spent in tents or bivvies where you will be more exposed to the elements but the final decision on this will be made by the guides after weighing up all the factors.
-For more information on New Zealand's mountain accommodation see our Alpine Huts page.
+Adventure Consultants will provide your accommodation while the course is running which is from 9.00am on Day 1 until 5.00pm on the last day of your trip.
+When in the mountain camp, you will stay in our unique Geo Dome Camp with shared bunkrooms and basic facilities.
+There are no single rooms available and you will need to provide your own sleeping bag.

-For overnights in Fox Glacier and Aoraki Mount Cook villages you will be accommodated in dormitory style Alpine Club huts and in Wanaka in dormitory style backpackers with shared bathroom facilities.
+For overnights in Wanaka, you will stay in dormitory style backpackers with shared bathroom facilities.
 You may decide to upgrade to single accommodations in Wanaka at your own expense, should you require.

 Clothing & Equipment